AI4Finance-Foundation/RLSolver/README.md

 # RLSolver: High-performance GPU-based Solvers for Nonconvex and NP-complete Problems

 We aim to showcase that reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for large-scale nonconvex and NP-complete problems.
 When the size of these problems becomes large, it is very hard to obtain optimal or near optimal solutions.
 RL with the help of GPU computing can obtain high-quality solutions within short time.
 RLSolver collects many RL/ML tricks and also operations research (OR) tricks to improve the performance.
-It provides open datasets and benchmarks, including calssical methods, popular algorithms, our new algorithms, and well-known solvers.
-We have provided functions to read data and write results; therefore, it is convenient to compare the performance for users.
 We encourage users to try RL/ML tricks, and implement their own new ideas based on the datasets.
 If encountering any problems, please submit github issues, and we can talk there.

+# Key Technologies

 The following two key technologies are under active development: